E-Catalogue

 Outcome

-The UI and UX work helped to translate complex procurement information into a structured and navigable experience, helping users maintain a clear overview of contracts, related products or services, and ongoing orders.
+The UI and UX work translated complex, role-based procurement data into a structured and navigable experience.
+Users could both maintain a clear overview of contracts, related products or services, and ongoing orders, and efficiently manage product and service data throughout the contract lifecycle.